csmead/csmead.github.io/_posts/2021-09-25-chesterton-heretics.md

 The sheer number of one-liner paradoxes alone are worth it, and the chapters on worldview, progressivism and the family are outstanding.
 But most encouraging and transformative to me was the "strong sense of an unuttered joy" that pervades the entire collection.

 # Rhetoric
 The first thing that charmed me about these essays was the respect he had for his opponents.
-His introductions burst with Most arguments today demonize their opponents.
+Most arguments today demonize their opponents.
 Chesterton nearly eulogizes them: he shares only the positive, only the best, only the most respectful sentiment.
 He digs deep to find these qualities in his opponents, even as he's about to expose the emptiness, contradictions, and bankruptcy of their worldviews.
 In his own words:

 > We ought to see far enough into a hypocrite to see even his sincerity.
 We ought to be interested in that darkest and most real part of a man in which dwell not the vices that he does not display, but the virtues that he cannot.